ConcreteMoose/BrepoBot/README.md

 ### Start Example

-It starts a conversation with an introduction, also stating the querying possibilities:
+It starts a conversation with an introduction, also stating the querying possibilities.
+It does this when the chat-id of the incoming message is unknown to him:

 > **USER:**
 > Hello.